cqtran/Cmput_401_Fence_Friends/Documentation/tips.md

 * Right click (long press on a touch screen) on the project's/customer's card when viewing projects/customers in a list

+## Rename a Layout/Appearance

+* Click the edit (pencil) button under the layout/appearance tabs

+OR

+* Right click the layout/appearance tab to rename

 ## View a Project's Address on Google Maps

 * When viewing a project, click on the project's address